ImperialCollegeLondon/Faraday-liionsden/docs/development/infrastructure.md

   Django.
 - `azurite`: In production any media files (e.g. raw data files, PDFs etc. uploaded by users) are stored in [Azure Blob](https://azure.microsoft.com/en-gb/products/storage/blobs) Containers.
-It is not practical nor wise to rely on a cloud container for local development so the [Azurite image](https://hub.docker.com/_/microsoft-azure-storage-azurite) is used to run an Azure Storage emulator.
+It is not  <!-- markdown-link-check-disable-line -->
+  practical nor wise to rely on a cloud container for local development so the [Azurite image](https://hub.docker.com/_/microsoft-azure-storage-azurite) is used to run an Azure Storage emulator.